grafana/tempo/docs/tempo/website/grafana-agent/_index.md

 Grafana observability stack.

-It is commonly used as a tracing pipeline, offloading traces from the application and forward them to a storage backend.
+It is commonly used as a tracing pipeline, offloading traces from the application and forwarding them to a storage backend.
 The Grafana Agent tracing stack is built using OpenTelemetry.

 The Grafana Agent supports receiving traces in multiple formats: